tomjoht/learnapidoc/_docs/introduction_to_rest_apis/workshop-activities.md

 Slides: [Non-reference content in API docs](http://idratherbewriting.com/nonref-content-api-docs/#/)

 ###  Activity: GitHub workflow

+This workflow is key for working with sample apps and code repositories.

 1. Create new repo and initialize with readme.
 Clone repo locally using `git clone`.
 2. Make update to readme file and push back into repo: